GottaYotta/PixelSDK/README.md

 ### Video Exports

-The below example demonstrates exporting a video.
-Characteristics such as frame rate can be set directly on the video.
+The below example demonstrates exporting a video to an mp4 file:
 ```swift
 if let video = session.video {
     VideoExporter.shared.export(video: video, progress: { progress in